 It’s best to get your iodine from food — and it’s not too difficult.
 Seafood, seaweed and sea vegetables are all great sources of iodine, even in small amounts.
-If foods from the sea are not you thing, you can supplement with a nascent iodine supplement.
-If side effects are experienced, back your dosage down and carefully monitor your dosage.
+If foods from the sea are not your thing, you can supplement with a nascent iodine supplement.
+If your experience side-effects, back your dosage down and carefully monitor your dosage.
 Consult with an iodine-literate healthcare practitioner about the amount that is right for you.

 5. Selenium Deficiency